 Qantas recognise that too.

-We spotted this little disclaimer on the flight detail page.
+Check out this little disclaimer on the flight detail page.

 We will do our best to get you where you want to be on time, but we don’t guarantee flight times or schedules and they aren’t part of our contract with you.